Dima-369/llm/README.md

 - added `TooManyRequests(String)` to `pub enum LLMError` for all backends
 - add Cohere backend
 - add GitHub Copilot backend
+- allow an empty `api_key` in the `LLMBuilder` - then the Authorization header is not set

 # LLM